nhayward/revpit/user/pages/02.editors/elizabeth-buege/bio.md

 ##### MSWL

-My taste in books is wide and eclectic, but I decided to be a little more specific with what I’d like to see for #RevPit 2018.
-If you’re not sure if your book fits my wish list, reach out during my #AskEditor chats!
+My taste in books is wide and eclectic, but I’m a little quirky with my #RevPit requests.
+Read carefully!
+If you’re not sure if your book fits my wish list, reach out during my #AskEditor chats.

-I want your book if any of the following are true:
+I want your book if ANY of the following are true:
- * It’s magical realism (NOT the same as urban fantasy!), historical fiction, or a faith-based story.
+ * It’s magical realism (NOT the same as urban fantasy!), historical fiction, mystery, or a faith-based story.
 These stories can be written for any age.
- * It’s a story of any genre/age category that I got excited about in a mini event OR that I shortlisted in a previous contest (if the latter is true, you’ll have a better shot if you’ve revised since then).
+ * It’s a story of any genre/age category that I begged to see more of after a mini event OR that I shortlisted in a previous contest (if the latter is true, you’ll have a better shot if you’ve revised since then).
  * It’s a character-driven story written for adults.
 I tend to favor fantasy, science fiction, quirky contemporary, and the genres mentioned above, but I’ll also look at other genres as long as you know and use your genre well and don’t send me the auto-no stories below.
- * BONUS POINTS: Your story fits one of the above categories AND one of the following themes: strong friendships, family bonds (especially siblings), retellings of fairy tales and other classic stories, characters dealing with the aftermath of loss/tragedy, and timeless truths of what it means to be human.
+ * BONUS POINTS: Your story fits one of the above categories AND one of the following themes: strong friendships, family bonds (especially siblings), characters dealing with the aftermath of loss/tragedy, retellings of fairy tales and other classic stories, and timeless truths of what it means to be human.
+ * If your story meets at least two of the first four bonus points, I’m interested even if it doesn’t meet the other categories.

 What I’m NOT taking:
- * Horror, straight-up paranormal (some elements okay in other genres), zombies, demons, or anything too creepy.
+ * Horror, straight-up paranormal (some elements okay in other genres), zombies, demons, or anything super creepy.
+“Super creepy” is totally subjective, so ask!
  * Straight-up romance (but I DO enjoy romance as an element in other genres).
- * YA and MG that doesn’t fit one of the first two bullet points above (I generally love reading/working with books for teens and younger readers, but there are some other amazing YA/MG editors this year, so I narrowed my focus).
+ * YA and MG that doesn’t fit one of the first two bullet points above OR multiple bonus points (I love books for younger readers, but so do several other editors in this contest!

 ##### Q&A

 **How can a manuscript’s first five pages make you sit up and take notice?**

 The biggest factor is the hardest to quantify: it’s the author’s voice.
-I get really excited when I read a story where the author writes in a way that feels natural, engaging, and well-developed in terms of style, sentence structure, and basic scene pacing.
+I get really excited when I read a story where the author writes in a way that feels natural, engaging, and well-developed in terms of style, sentence, structure, and basic scene pacing.
 I also feel most drawn into stories where the opening pages give me a good sense of who the main character is and what they want out of life.

 **What can writers expect from working with you during #RevPit, including communication?**